 Naples– A rich little enclave of about 20,000 residents, Naples has the second highest number of millionaires per capita in the United States.
 You will find very high end shopping, first rate golf courses, pristine sandy beaches and waters sports in Naples, with an emphasis on fishing.
 The neighboring beach of picturesque Marco Island is popular for family vacations.

-St. Augustine– Here lies the oldest city in Florida.
+St. Augustine– This is the oldest city in Florida.
 St. Augustine is a fun-filled city featuring the Fountain of Youth Discovery Park.
 There are tons of cool things to see and do including the Fort Matanzas National Monument, St. Augustine Lighthouse, Pirate & Treasure Museum, and haunted pub tours.
 I love strolling the pedestrian only streets.

-Boca Raton– Boca Raton (pronounced Ra-Tone) is an affluent city with many zoning laws protecting its beauty and charm located in South Florida.
+Boca Raton– Boca Raton, pronounced Ra-Tone, is an affluent South Florida city with many zoning laws protecting its beauty and charm.
 Forbes named Boca as having 3 of the top 10 most expensive gated communities in the United States.
 Media states that it is a place highly associated with the Mafia.
-The Boca Raton Resort and Club is a gorgeous and historic place to stay, plus one of my favorites in all of Florida.
+The Boca Raton Resort and Club is a gorgeous, historic luxury hotel which is one of the finest in the state.

 Tallahassee– Tallahassee claims the throne to Florida’s state capitol building, which is classic revival in style and oozing with southern charm.
 Tallahassee has a large selection of museums to visit and many choices for enjoying the performing arts.
 It also has dozens of choices for outdoor fun including state and national parks and forests.